mgganeshguptha-source/rag-chatbot/README.md

 GEMINI_API_KEY=your_gemini_api_key_here
 GOOGLE_DRIVE_FOLDER_ID=your_folder_id_here
 GOOGLE_SERVICE_ACCOUNT_KEY={"type":"service_account","project_id":"..."}
+USE_EXTENDED_KNOWLEDGE=true  # Optional: Enable/disable extended knowledge (default: true)
 ```

 **Note**: For `GOOGLE_SERVICE_ACCOUNT_KEY`, paste the **entire JSON contents** from the service account key file you downloaded.

+**Extended Knowledge**: When enabled (default), the chatbot automatically falls back to Gemini's general knowledge if your Drive documents don't contain relevant information.
+Set to `false` to restrict answers to Drive documents only.

 ### 5. Run the Application